-Revenue from the sale of goods is recognized when the control on the goods have been transferred to the customers.
-The Performance obligation in case of sale of goods is satisfied at a point of time, i.e, when the material is shipped to the customer or on delivery to the customer, as may be specified in the contract.
+the control on the goods have been transferred to the customers.
+The Performance obligation in case of sale of goods is satisfied at a point of time, i.e., when the material is shipped to the customer or on delivery to the customer, as may be specified in the contract.